Announcement: our new AMS Dual Remote Control!

 All these tasks are labor intensive.
 These units are very difficult to repair, and great caution must be exercised to avoid creating new problems.
 Repairing a single faulty card can take hours.

 What does it cost?
-These jobs are expensive, and there is high risk of additional work and cost increases.
-The base price for servicing an S-DMX or 15-80S is $1200, with a $900 deposit.
-An RMX is $1310, with a $950 deposit.
-If bad cards are found or there are other major problems the additional cost can be $500-$1000, or more.
+These jobs are expensive, with high risk of additional work and cost increases.
+The base price for servicing an S-DMX or 15-80S is $1250, with a $900 deposit.
+An RMX is $1350, with a $950 deposit.
+If bad cards are found or there are other major problems the additional cost is often $500-$1000, or more.
 (If additional work is needed, we’ll contact you before going ahead.)
 Declined AMS repairs are subject to a $120 testing and evaluation fee.
 If you have any questions about our repair costs or policies, please contact us.

 Because these models are so costly to service and because total costs are so hard to predict in advance, we require a signed copy of our AMS Service Agreement for all units submitted for repair.